TKlamp/Data-Logging-Tutorial/README.md

 3. Start measurement.
 You can view live plot by navigating to the plotting page on tester.
 Once done, pause measurement using "Stop Recording" button.

-5. Start transfer.
+5. Transfer data to PC.
 Click on "Transfer Data" button on tester, now you have 10 seconds to run the script in step 2.

     Once finished, you should see confirmation message in terminal.
     ```